 Today, four years ago, Carrie Fisher passed away, and I deleted that website only a few days after putting up a tribute to her, at the start of what would become an unexpectedly deep period of mourning.

 Ridiculous?
 Maybe.
-But it didn’t stop there.
+I certainly thought so at the time, and for quite a while after.
+But, it didn’t stop there.
 I also avoided everything to do with Star Wars like the plague.
-I still loved it, but Carrie’s death had sent me into a tailspin and I didn’t come out of it until the Australian release of The Last Jedi.
+I still loved it, but Carrie’s death had sent me into a tailspin and I didn’t come out of it until the Australian release of Star Wars: The Last Jedi.

 I hated the fact that something so important to me had suddenly become too painful to watch, but it had and it was a strange stretch of time that left me feeling disturbingly hollow.
 Star Wars helped shape me, like it did a lot of children alive in the 1970s, and to be forcing myself to steer clear of it not long after the new movies had launched, was discombobulating to say the least.

-Princess Leia Organa and Luke Skywalker were the characters that resonated with me, but Leia resonated the most.
-I was raised by strong women, and as a young boy tended to gravitate toward strong female role models over male ones because I had no adult male influences in my life.
+Princess Leia Organa and Luke Skywalker were the characters that resonated with me as a child, but Leia resonated the most.
+I was raised by strong women, and as a young boy tended to gravitate toward strong female role models over male ones because I had no consistent adult male influences in my life.
+My parents had been divorced since I was three, and my grandfather and uncles worked away for five out of seven days in every week.
 That made me something of an anomaly as a child and I was bullied ruthlessly as a result.
-But, Leia stuck with me through it all.
-No matter how vile or vicious the bullies got, and trust me, they were pretty brutal, they couldn’t shake the Princess from my heart.
+But, through all of the attacks and exclusion, the spitting on and verbal assaults, Leia was there for me as an example of strength and determination.
+So I kept going like she kept going, no matter how vile or vicious the bullies got, and they were pretty brutal.
 She was everything I wanted to be – strong, witty, smart, driven, fearless, dedicated to a greater purpose, and also wise despite her years.
+For me, her gender didn’t matter.
 While Luke was a little whiny at times, and Han bombastic, Leia, to me, was the strongest and most noble person in the trilogy, and she leapt off the screen every time I watched the movies.

-As I grew up with her, my connection to the character never wavered, it deepened and so too did my connection with the actress.
+As I grew up with her, my connection to the character never swayed, it deepened and so too did my connection with the actress.
 I never had the pleasure of meeting Carrie Fisher, but I read her books, every article on her I could find, and Carrie felt like a kindred spirit.
-That only intensified as my life took an unexpected turn in the 90s, and Carrie became for me a symbol of grace under pressure and survival.
+That only intensified as my life took an unexpected turn in the 90s, and Carrie then also became for me a symbol of grace under pressure, and survival.

 In 1999, while in my 20s, I was diagnosed with Obsessive Compulsive Disorder.
-A mental health issue that is quite cruel (all of them are), because you’re actually 100% aware of the fact that your thoughts and the fears assaulting you are insane, but you can’t do anything about it.
+A complicated mental health issue (they all are) that is quite cruel (again, all of them are), because you’re actually 100% aware of the fact that your thoughts and the fears assaulting you are insane, but you can’t do anything about it.
 They hack and slash at you until you collapse, often in tears and often immobilised.
 At every point you know you are being irrational, but you are crushed beneath an overwhelming fear that grips every inch of you and leaves you torn up and shredded and distraught.

 When she died today, four years ago, I was inconsolable.
-A light had gone out for me and the world had become darker and lonelier.
-Carrie, more so than Leia, had become my one and only hero.
+A light had gone out for me and the world had become noticeably emptier and lonelier.
+Carrie, more so than Leia, had become my hero.